pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 import Cta from '@theme/Cta'

 # Issue a card

 Here, we are talking about product and card life cycle.

-The card offer is defined by a product:
+The card offer is defined by a product :
 - funding source : debit, prepaid,...
 - for who : consumer, business, corporate ...
 - what : classic, gold, Infinite